idimitrakopoulos/espedite/README.md

 # espedite

-A smart micropython codebase uploader for ESP boards
+A smart micropython codebase deployer for ESP boards.
+Its abilities include micropython file compilation and incremental deployments.

 ## Main Features